Skip to main content

 At the end of every reward epoch, participants are rewarded according to how well their chosen validator performed in that period, but these rewards are not claimable yet.
 Every 4 reward epochs, rewards are accumulated in a dedicated smart contract and can then be claimed from the Flare Stake CLI tool:

-1. Select the Claim Rewards option when executing:
+1. Select the Claim staking rewards option when executing:

 flare-stake-tool interactive